tagtogorg/tagtog-doc/documentpool.md

 * TOC
 {:toc}

 > **What is a document?** Any fragment of text.
-It can be plain text or have one of the formats (PDF, HTML, XML, etc.) defined here: [Input file formats](https://github.com/tagtog/tagtog-doc/wiki/Input-File-Formats)
+It can be plain text or have one of the formats (PDF, HTML, XML, etc.) defined here: [input formats](https://github.com/tagtog/tagtog-doc/wiki/Input-File-Formats)

 In the **pool** you store your documents.
 We will use _pool view_ to refer to the screen listing your documents.